uzairfarooq/arrive/README.md

 // unbind only a specific callback on ".test-elem" selector
 $(document).unbindArrive(".test-elem", callbackFunc);
 ```

+#####Performance Considerations
+Arrive watches for subtree modifications of the element you bind the event to.
+So, if there are too many modifications going on in the subtree, the events could become expensive.
+You can exclude a DOM element and its subtree from Arrive events by adding `ignore-arrive` class to it.

 ####Options
 As of v2.0 `arrive` event accepts an optional `options` object as 2nd argument.
 Options object consists of following:
 ```javascript